copperwater/xNetHack/doc/xnh-changelog-8.0.md

   you have.
 - Corpses of monsters that cause petrification only grow green mold on them.
 - Monsters that spawn with weapons get a free turn to wield them.
+- Steam vortexes leave a trail of steam clouds behind them and burst into a medium sized steam cloud when they die.
+Canceling them prevents both of these.

 ### Interface changes